michaelhaaf/2W6-W23/md/pages/calendar.md

 ---
 title: "2W6-W23: Calendar"
-theme: solarized
-highlight: default
-toc-title: "On this page"
+toc-title: "Page navigation"
+prev-page: "../pages/course-outline.html"
+next-page: "../lectures/week01.html"
 lang: "en"
----
+abstract-title: "Where to find course material"
+abstract: |
   This is the authoritative calendar for content covered in this class.
 It is live, up-to-date, and retroactively maintained to contain all of the lecture/tuturial/reading/assignment/test material covered in this course.

   You can compare this calendar with the calendar from the [Course Outline](../pages/course-outline.html#tentative-schedule) to see where this course has deviated from the original outline.
+---

+---

 **Stay tuned:** Throughout the semester I will update this calendar with each week's resources.
 I will make corresponding updates on **LEA** so that you continue to get notifications through the regular college channels; however, these links will usually just take you to this page unless I indicate otherwise.

-> **NOTE:** All hyperlinks have a defined `<title>` attribute. **Hover** over the links with your mouse to view more information about each :)
+**NOTE:** All hyperlinks have a defined `<title>` attribute. **Hover** over the links with your mouse to view more information about each :)

+# January

 +------------------+-----------------------------------------------------------------+---------------------------------------------------------------------------+
 | Lectures         | Topics                                                          | Activities/Assessments                                                    |